gdestuynder/audisp-json/README.rst

 :curl_logfile: Path to a file to log curl debug messages to.
 Most useful with curl_verbose also set.
 Otherwise, message
                go to stderr.
 :curl_cainfo: Specify the path to a single CA certificate, if needed.
 When not specified, system's CA bundle is used.

+The audit configuration itself is up to you, but you get you started we have included the a base configurable file that provides self-auditing and execve (think "bash history on steroids") auditing, see 'example_audit.rules'.